 What drugs are used to put a horse down?

 A barbiturate, typically pentobarbital, is used to euthanize horses.
-Horses that are not able to be rehabilitated after suffering an injury or sickness are typically given will be a lethal injection of this drug by a vet.
+Horses that are not able to be rehabilitated after suffering an injury or sickness are typically given a lethal injection of this drug by a vet.